 I like to use confectioners erythritol to sweeten this Eggnog because it has no aftertaste and it is fine enough that you don't have to worry about it recrystallizing when the eggnog is chilled.
 However, you can swap with the sweetener of your choice.

-- Combine the almond milk, heavy cream, 3 tbsp of the erythritol, seasonings, and vanilla in a medium saucepan over medium heat.
+- Combine the almond milk, heavy cream, 3 tablespoon of the erythritol, seasonings, and vanilla in a medium saucepan over medium heat.
 Cook, stirring frequently until the mixture just begins to simmer.

 - While you are waiting on the cream mixture to simmer, separate the egg whites from the yolks.
 In a medium bowl, whisk the yolks until they are creamy and light yellow.